 Freelancing is a great way to earn money online; you just have to find the right niche!
 As a freelance writer, you get paid to create marketing copy such as blog posts, social media content, website content, and much more.

-You can find freelance writing work online through various job boards and freelancing websites like Upwork or Freelancer.
+You can find freelance writing work online through various job boards and freelancing websites like Fiverr, Upwork or Freelancer.

 You don't have to be an accountant to offer bookkeeping services.
 Unlike accounting, bookkeeping is extremely basic and can be done by anyone with proper guidance.